PLEASE COMPLETE OUR APPLICATION FOR BAPTISM BY CLICKING HERE

 Will both parents be on the certificate?

-The Baptism Certificate must reflect the same information that the Birth Certificate.
+The Baptism Certificate will reflect the same information that is on the Birth Certificate.

 What is a Godparent?